GregorR/style/CONTRACTIONS.md

 an auxiliary to introduce the past perfect, as in “I have gone” or, preferably, “I've gone”.
 Historically, the contraction was allowed to take either meaning, but in modern usage, it always indicates the auxiliary: “I've gone” is right, but “I've two brothers” is wrong.
-The ambiguity which can arise from these two forms is actually *eliminated* by using the contraction, making the meaning clearer.
+The ambiguity that can arise from these two forms is actually *eliminated* by using the contraction, making the meaning clearer.
 The same is true of “will”, albeit the standard verb is rare: “I'll go” is right, but “I'll you to go” is meaningless.
 The same is also true of the